W45P85/Secret-Messager/README.md

 - User-friendly interface with Tkinter.
 - Support for handling special characters and padding.
 - Easily send encrypted messages via email with just a click
+- Check the strength of your passwords with simple visual feedback.

 ## Installation